anyoptimization/pymoo/docs/source/algorithms/soo/es.md

 ```

 .. meta::
    :description: Evolutionary Strategy is a well-known algorithm in evolutionary computation consisting of selection and mutation.
-The standard version has been proposed for real-valued optimization where a gaussian mutation is applied, and the selection is based on each individual's fitness value.
+The standard version has been proposed for real-valued optimization where a Gaussian mutation is applied, and the selection is based on each individual's fitness value.

 +++